-When you are planning to make money of your website, restricting access to the premium content may not be enough.
-You still would have to setup payment process as well as either develop a custom script that automatically opens premium content for a buyer upon payment completion or do it offline manually.
+When you plan to make money on your website, restricting access to the premium content may not be enough.
+You still have to have the payment process as well as either develop a custom script that automatically opens premium content for a buyer upon payment completion or you do it offline manually.
 Both cases are not ideal as they might be too complicated to implement or too tedious if manual process applied.

 When E-Commerce extension is installed properly, you should be able to see additional submenu under AAM menu called E-Products.
-Here you can create unlimited number of products that any authenticated user can buy.
-It is strongly recommended to write some good description to each product as this might significantly increase sales rate.
+Here you can create the unlimited number of products that any authenticated user can buy.
+It is strongly recommended to write some good description for each product as this might significantly increase the sales rate.

-After at least one product is defined, you can go ahead and drop the Payment widget on your website.
-It is important to understand that this widget will be visible for authenticated users only and only if user is browsing any E-Product.
+When at least one product is defined, you can go ahead and drop the “AAM Payment Widget” widget on your website.
+It is important to understand that this widget will be visible for authenticated users only.
+AAM does not have the ability to track sales for visitors.

-Please understand!
-If you are planning to make money of your website, it is important to have verified account with either Braintree or Stripe merchant.
+Please Understand!
+If you are planning to make money of your website, it is important to have verified an account with either Braintree or Stripe merchant.
 You also have to be familiar with how it works and where can you find API credentials/tokens.

 If you navigate to AAM page, you will be able to find access option MONETIZE ACCESS for any post, page or custom post type on the Posts & Pages tab.
 With Plus Package extension, this option is also available for categories or any custom post type.
 Here you can bind E-Product that you created with any post, page, category, custom post type, custom taxonomy or even with default access all posts.

-If everything was setup properly, you should be able to see “Purchase” widget on the sidebar when you navigate to any E-Product on the frontend.
+If everything was setup properly, you should be able to see “Purchase” widget on the sidebar when you navigate to any post that is defined with MONETIZE ACCESS option.

-From now, if restricted user will try to access monetized content, he will be automatically redirected to the bounded E-Product for purchase and upon payment completion, will be redirected back to restricted content.
-However this time he will have ability to read, view or download it.
+From here, if a restricted user tries to access monetized content, he will be automatically redirected to the bounded E-Product for purchase and upon payment completion, will be redirected back to restricted content.
+However this time he will have the ability to read, view or download it.